-7. R7RS standard libraries
+8. R7RS standard libraries

 The R7RS standard libraries are described by the R7RS (small) standard approved in 2013.
+The Predefined libraries section of this manual lists the names of those libraries.

 Larceny provides all of the R7RS standard libraries, supports the full numeric tower, and can represent all Unicode characters.